anowerhossain/Automatic-Failover-using-repmgr-in-PostgreSQL/README.md

 ---

-For any questions or issues, feel free to reach out to our support team! 👨‍💻
+For any questions or issues, feel free to reach out anowerhossain97@gmail.com 👨‍💻